Timeline - European ministerial meetings in 2011

 - Euro zone officials said that they were likely to agree details on how to bolster the region's bailout fund soon and that the reformed EFSF should be operational by the summer.

-- On March 12 euro zone leaders agreed the capacity of the EFSF should be raised to 440 billion euros (382 billion pounds) from 250 billion, but left it up to finance ministers to work out how.
+- On March 12 euro zone leaders agreed the capacity of the EFSF should be raised to 440 billion euros ($600 billion)from 250 billion, but left it up to finance ministers to work out how.

 March 24, 25 - Full summit of EU leaders in Brussels.